 Dueling with two lightsabers is often an improvised tactic during battle—e.g., you grab another saber because a fallen fighter abandoned it nearby.
 There is also, however, a distinct fighting style that revolves around the use of two lightsabers.
 It’s called Jar’Kai, one of the most dynamic of all lightsaber fighting styles.

 Introduction to Jar’Kai

 If you want to learn how to use two lightsabers simultaneously, then you need to know about Jar’Kai (“Kai” rhymes with “high”).
 Jar’Kai is simply the art of employing more than one lightsaber in battle.
 This generally involves holding a single-bladed saber in each hand during lightsaber combat, although other configurations, such as single-blade plus double-bladed lightsaber, are possible as well.
 Jar’Kai’s noteworthy practitioners include but are not limited to Obi-Wan Kenobi, Darth Maul, Darth Sidious, General Grievous, Asajj Ventress, and Ahsoka Tano.
 Incidentally, Jar’Kai shares many similarities with Niman (Lightsaber Form VI).

 As you can imagine, Jar’Kai is not for beginners.
 It’s difficult enough to master one lightsaber, much less two of them.
 For those hardy souls who wish to delve into this venerable fighting style, here are some tips:

-Of course, learning how to duel effectively, whether you’re using one lightsaber or two, is a life-long process.
+Of course, learning how to use the dual wielding lightsaber style effectively, is a life-long process.
 You can learn a lot of useful information on this topic in our official forum at SaberForum.com.
 Don’t forget to explore this website for the best lightsaber equipment in the galaxy; feel free to contact us with any questions you have about our inventory.